The Top 9 Reasons You Do Not Have 100% Inventory Accuracy

 Two months later, do it again—the whole physical inventory.
 Use the results of the physical inventory from two months ago as your baseline and now net out all your transactions since then (receipts, shipments, scrap, etc.) to get your perpetual inventory.

 This is what your system is telling you that you have.
 Now, count it all again.
 And reconcile.
 When you do this, you’re on your way to 100% accuracy.

 3. Cycle Count Program

 How’s your cycle count program?
 If you don't have one or, worse still, don't know what that means, you may have a problem.

 Inventory accuracy isn’t something that happens because you check on it once a year or once a quarter.
-You need to count some amount of your inventory everyday.
-That’s right.
-Even if it’s one part per day — ideally a different part everyday, and one that’s high in dollar value, high in volume or critical for customer supply.
+You need to count some amount of your inventory everyday, even if it’s one part per day—ideally a different part everyday, and one that’s high in dollar value, high in volume, or critical for customer supply.
 Consider, for example, your “A” inventory items.

 What do your part numbers look like?
 Believe it or not, inventory issues can be caused because someone thought a zero was the letter “O” or a one was the letter “I”.